 - Massage therapy, Physical rehabilitation therapy, stretching exercises, and strengthening exercises keep muscles strong and supple.

 Frequently Asked Questions

 Medical insurance, auto insurance, and personal injury protection often cover treatment for whiplash injuries after a car accident.
 However, failure to seek immediate treatment can undermine your claim.
 Report your accident immediately, never take the blame, never perform strenuous activities directly after the accident, and never report that you are fine without waiting for a few to make sure.
-Notify your car insurer immediately, allow paramedics to examine you, and get medical evaluation fast.
-That way, you will not worsen any injury, you will get immediate medical attention, and your car insurer will defend you in case of a lawsuit.
+Notify your car insurer immediately, allow paramedics to examine you, and get an evaluation fast.
+That way, you will not worsen any injury, you will need immediate attention, and your car insurer will defend you in case of a lawsuit.

 You can speed up your whiplash recovery by seeing an auto accident injury chiropractor.
 Whiplash treatment by a chiropractor does not involve any surgery or drugs.
 Chiropractic treatment will help your neck recover by gently adjusting the spine or releasing any muscle spasms, then your neck will heal properly, and the pain will most likely go away for good.

 Every accident is different.
 You may have no soreness.
 You may be sore for anywhere between a few days and a few months.
 If you have a whiplash injury and don’t receive proper treatment, you may be sore for a few months or even years after the accident.
 That is why you should see a chiropractor as soon as possible after a car accident to receive whiplash treatment.

 Yes.
 The seat belt can bruise, irritate, or damage your internal organs, causing you to vomit.
 Also, the trauma may cause vertigo, anxiety, fear, and stress resulting in nausea and/or vomiting.
 That is why you should seek a chiropractor’s attention following an accident.